cschpc/student-cluster-competition-2024/Training/14-final-training/exercises/NAMD_installation_stepbystep.md

 ## 2. Untarring the files

-NAMD and its base dependency Charm++ come with the source code, in a tarred format (e.g `NAMD_3.0_Source.tar.gz`).
+After downloading, NAMD and its base dependency Charm++ are in a tarred format (e.g `NAMD_3.0_Source.tar.gz`).
 You should untar these files so that you can start working with them.
-If the files ends in `.tar.gz`, use the command `tar -zxf` and if it ends in just `.tar`, use `tar -xf`.
+If the files ends in `.tar.gz`, you can use the command `tar -zxf` to untar it, and if it ends in just `.tar`, use `tar -xf`.

-The `x` flag specifies extraction from a `.tar` archive, while the `z` flag filters the extraction with `gunzip` to extract from a gzipped file e.g. a file with a `.gz` extension.
+In the `tar` command, the `x` flag specifies extraction from a `.tar` archive, while the `z` flag filters the extraction with `gunzip` to extract from a gzipped file i.e. a file with a `.gz` extension.
 The `-f` flag is used to specify the file you are operating on.

 Use the command `tar --help` to see all the relevant options.